TylerMcG/Live-CTA-Map/README.md

 Job Scheduler currently makes self request to server to keep it active 24/7.

-Added a method to remove trains no longer active from the database if they have not been written to in 20 seconds since last write.
+Added a method to remove trains no longer active from the database if they have not been written in the previous 20 seconds.

 # **Working On**

 **Updating UI and Features:** color schemes, adding dark mode, adjusting transparency in show trains frame, adjust text fields, fonts, and layout in marker window adapter

-add fragment for when a user cannot login, and method to send email to contact me to fix problem in this instance
+Add fragment for when a user cannot login, and method to log error and send email to contact me to fix problem if going to be released publically.

-add language and accessibility support.
+Add language and accessibility support.

+Add scaling for train and train-stop markers with map zoom level

+Add current user location to map so they can see which trains/stops they are closest to

 Switch to paid model to keep server running 24/7 instead of running out of free hours after 23 days of constant uptime.